-- Assist in expanding the content of the daily program and current affairs - Is suitable to the needs and development levels of each child watching - Children are to view "G" rated or "E" rated programs only. - Educators will notified all families of all viewed programs by a sign put up. - All content will be socially and culturally considerate and appropriate - Educators will role model appropriate use of technology to children at all times, including limiting their own screen time and not accessing social media while educating and caring for children. - All images taken of children will be appropriate and will only be used in line with written parental permission on each children enrolment form. - Access must be from a device authorizes for use by TCC (e.g not a personal mobile phone or other electronic devices. - Where an educator takes home a computer owned by the service, the computer is not to be used for personal purposes and is required to be signed in and out on Directors discretion. - Hard drives that belong to the service are not to be removed from the premisis - Memory cards (e.g SD cards) are not to be taken home and only taken from the service on excursions or any program related experience with the permission of the Director. - Educators will sit with children to monitor and discuss any aspects of the program being viewed. - Where appropriate, the children's interests and views will be included in the selection process.
+- Assist in expanding the content of the daily program and current affairs - Is suitable to the needs and development levels of each child watching - Children are to view "G" rated or "E" rated programs only. - Educators will notified all families of all viewed programs by a sign put up. - All content will be socially and culturally considerate and appropriate - Educators will role model appropriate use of technology to children at all times, including limiting their own screen time and not accessing social media while educating and caring for children. - All images taken of children will be appropriate and will only be used in line with written parental permission on each children enrolment form. - Access must be from a device authorizes for use by TCC (e.g not a personal mobile phone or other electronic devices. - Where an educator takes home a computer owned by the service, the computer is not to be used for personal purposes and is required to be signed in and out on Directors discretion. - Hard drives that belong to the service are not to be removed from the premises - Educators will sit with children to monitor and discuss any aspects of the program being viewed. - Where appropriate, the children's interests and views will be included in the selection process. - For children five years and over, screen time will be for a maximum of 30 minutes in duration at a time, and in line with Australian Recommended Guidelines.

-- For children five years and over, screen time will be for a maximum of 30 minutes in duration at a time, and in line with Australian Recommended Guidelines. - Movies rated 'G' are to only be played on special occasion's day's i.e children's week, pyjama day.
+• Movies rated 'G' are to only be played on special occasion's day's i.e children's week, pyjama day.
 (They are not to be used at the end of the day for entertainment).
 All families will be informed either prior or on the day of these special events.